Lighter-swift/LighterTestSuite/README.md

   (w/o switching themes and stuff).
 - to keep the Lighter download smaller, as this may contain bigger test databases.

+It actually seems to require Swift 5.7 to get the plugin lookup in dependencies to work (either on macOS commandline or in Xcode).

 ### Who